bcss/RentACar-Contract/CONTRACT_FLOW.md

 # Complete Contract Flow Documentation

 ## Overview
-This document provides a comprehensive breakdown of the complete rental contract lifecycle in the MARMAR Rental Car Contract Management System, including all state transitions, validations, side effects, and automated processes.
+This document provides a comprehensive breakdown of the complete rental contract lifecycle in the RCCMS Rental Car Contract Management System, including all state transitions, validations, side effects, and automated processes.

 ## Contract Lifecycle States